mtlynch/mtlynch.io/content/book-reports/bowling-alone/index.md

 * The terms "macher" and "schmoozer" come from Yiddish.
 * "Macher" - a person who spends a lot of time participating in formal organizations.
   * e.g., current events, church and club meetings, work on community projects
-* "Schmoozer" - a person who spends time on information conversations and gatherings.
+* "Schmoozer" - a person who spends time on informal conversations and gatherings.
-  * e.g., dinner parties, bars and night clubs, barbecues
+  * e.g., dinner parties, bars, night clubs, barbecues
 * Men are more likely to be machers, though it's likely a function of employment rather than gender.
   * When women began entering the workforce, there was a proportional increase in women entering formal membership organizations.
-* Frequency of informal social gatherings declined consistently in the US throughout the second half of the 20th century.
+* The frequency of informal social gatherings declined consistently in the US throughout the second half of the 20th century.

 ### Americans and playing cards